Location-aware Single Image Reflection Removal: Abstract

 \section{Abstract}

-This paper proposes a novel location-aware deep learning-based single image reflection removal method.
+\cm{This paper proposes a novel location-aware deep-learning-based single image reflection removal method.
 Our network has a reflection detection module to regress a probabilistic reflection confidence map, taking multi-scale Laplacian features as inputs.
-This probabilistic map tells whether a region is reflection-dominated or transmission-dominated.
-The novelty is that we use the reflection confidence map as the cues for the network to learn how to encode the reflection information adaptively and control the feature flow when predicting reflection and transmission layers.
-The integration of location information into the network significantly improves the quality of reflection removal results.
-Besides, a set of learnable Laplacian kernel parameters is introduced to facilitate the extraction of discriminative Laplacian features for reflection detection.
-We design our network as a recurrent network to progressively refine each iteration's reflection removal results.
+This probabilistic map tells if a region is reflection-dominated or transmission-dominated, and it is used as a cue for the network to control the feature flow when predicting the reflection and transmission layers.
+We design our network as a recurrent network to progressively refine reflection removal results at each iteration.
+The novelty is that we leverage Laplacian kernel parameters to emphasize the boundaries of strong reflections.
+It is beneficial to strong reflection detection and substantially improves the quality of reflection removal results.
 Extensive experiments verify the superior performance of the proposed method over state-of-the-art approaches.

-\footnote{$^{*}$Corresponding author.
-The authors from Zhejiang University are affiliated with the State Key Lab of CAD\&CG.}
+Our code and the pre-trained model can be found at \href{https://github.com/zdlarr/Location-aware-SIRR}{ https://github.com/zdlarr/Location-aware-SIRR}}.